flyteorg/flytesnacks/cookbook/integrations/kubernetes/kftensorflow/README.rst

 To enable the plugin, follow the instructions outlined in the :std:ref:`flyte:deployment-plugin-setup-k8s-tensorflow-operator` guide.

-GPU Support
+GPU to CPU?
 -----------

-GPU support has been enabled in the code.
+**GPU support has been enabled in the code by default**.
+If you want to test your code on a CPU, make the following changes:

-* TensorFlow-GPU support is enabled by default in the Dockerfile.
-If you would like to use a CPU-only environment, you can disable GPU support by replacing ``FROM tensorflow/tensorflow:latest-gpu`` with ``FROM tensorflow/tensorflow:latest``.
+* You can disable GPU support by replacing ``FROM tensorflow/tensorflow:latest-gpu`` with ``FROM tensorflow/tensorflow:latest`` in the Dockerfile.
 * In a non-sandbox environment, if GPU support has to be disabled, modify the ``gpu_request`` and ``gpu_limit`` variables.

 Dockerfile